chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ℹ️ : This workflow **only extracts free comments and highlights with comments**.

 ## Annotation Codes
 Insert these special codes at the **beginning** of an annotation to invoke special actions on that annotation.
-You can run the Alfred command `acode` to display a quick cheat sheet showing all these.
+(You can run the Alfred command `acode` to quickly display a cheat sheet showing all the following information.)

 - `+` **(highlights)**: Merge with previous highlight and puts a "(…)" in between.
 Used for jumping sections on the same page.
 If jumping across pages, both Pages will be included in the citation.
 - `++` **(highlights)**: Merge with previous highlight.
 Used for continuing a highlight on the next page.
 Both Pages will be included in the citation.